scala/make-release-notes/hand-written.md

 }
 ```

 The optimizer supports inlining (disabled by default).
 With `-opt:l:project` code from source files currently being compiled is inlined, while `-opt:l:classpath` enables inlining code from libraries on the compiler's classpath.
-Other than methods marked [`@inline`](http://www.scala-lang.org/files/archive/api/2.12.0/scala/inline.html), higher-order methods are inlined if the function argument is a lambda, or a parameter of the callee.
+Other than methods marked [`@inline`](http://www.scala-lang.org/files/archive/api/2.12.0/scala/inline.html), higher-order methods are inlined if the function argument is a lambda, or a parameter of the caller.

 Note that:
   - We recommend to enable inlining only for production builds, as sbt's incremental compilation does not track dependencies introduced by inlining.
   - When inlining code from the classpath, you need to ensure that all dependencies have exactly the same versions at compile time and run time.
+  - If you are building a library to publish on Maven Central, you should not inline code from its dependencies.
+Users of your library might have different versions of its dependencies on the classpath, which breaks binary compatibility.

 The Scala distribution is built using `-opt:l:classpath`, which improves the performance of the Scala compiler by roughly 5% (hot and cold, measured using our [JMH-based benchmark suite](https://github.com/scala/compiler-benchmark/blob/master/compilation/src/main/scala/scala/tools/nsc/ScalacBenchmark.scala)) compared to a non-optimized build.